 Merku Thodarchi Malai (Western Ghats) is a rare Tamil film which instincts reading and exploring rather than merely viewing.
 Reminiscent of Satyajit Ray’s depiction of characters and region in Pather Panchali (1955), Lenin Bharathi’s film captures the timelessness of the unexplored region of the Western Ghats.
-There’s a spatial screenplay which documents as well narrates the story of the region and its people which crawls timely.
-With minimal human close ups, it’s about the expression of Western Ghats, for instance, in form of torrential rains which then sow the human emotions.
+There’s a spatial screenplay which documents as well narrates the story of the region and its people, crawls timely.
+With minimal human close-ups, it’s about the expression of Western Ghats, for instance, in form of torrential rains which then sow the human emotions.

 There’s a constant layer of questioning about development in Lenin Bharathi’s moving film.
 Smoothness of the exploration of region through characters gets pretentious when a narrative is infused – nevertheless, an impactful where time flows into a misery of development.
 When the camera zooms out from dawn to-day it doesn’t merely zoom out to depict the scenic beauty of the Western Ghats, its counterpart leaves a punch when the camera zooms out towards the end.
 Theni Eswar’s scenic and evocative Cinematography brings out the flavours of Western Ghats.
 Slowly simmering through frame-in-frame, Eswar captivates us into the moving images which becomes an integral part of immersive experience.